pingcap/community/contributors/workflow.md

 git commit
 ```

-Likely you'll go back and edit/build/test some more then `commit --amend` in a
+Likely you'll go back and edit/build/test further, and then `commit --amend` in a
 few cycles.

 ## Step 7: Push

-When ready to review (or just to establish an offsite backup or your work),
+When the changes are ready to review (or you just to create an offsite backup or your work),
 push your branch to your fork on `github.com`:

 ```sh